t0mg/pd-camera-app/README.md

 To record a video, use left or right to reach the `VIDEO MODE` section, then up or down to select `On`.
 A new bar will appear at the top to confirm that.
 You can now play with the other menu sections or crank and keep cranking to record a movie (like an old mechanical camera!).

-![Recording an animation](images/rec.gif)

-When the memory limit is full or if stop cranking, the app will start processing the data and save a `.gif` file in your data folder (see [retreiving media](#retrieving-media)).

 > Note: if you'd rather not have to use the crank to record videos, an alternative input method is available: press and hold Ⓐ.
 You can enable this via a checkbox in the Playdate system menu.

+![Recording an animation](images/rec.gif)

+When the maximum duration is reached or if you stop cranking, the app will start processing the data and save a `.gif` file in your data folder (see [retreiving media](#retrieving-media)).

 ![Processing the gif](images/convert.gif)